Maurice Utrillo: Nazi-looted art

-In 2022, Utrillo's Carrefour à Sannois which the Nazis had looted from the French Jewish art collector and dealer Georges Bernheim in 1940, was restituted to the heirs after a long legal battle.
+In 2022, Utrillo's Carrefour à Sannois, which the Nazis had looted from the French Jewish art collector and dealer Georges Bernheim in 1940, was restituted to the heirs after a long legal battle.
 The city of Sannois (Val-d'Oise) had bought the painting at Sotheby's in 2004.
-In 2015 the Commission responsible for dealing with Nazi-looted art (the CIVS) advised the town that the painting had been looted.
+In 2015, the Commission responsible for dealing with Nazi-looted art (the CIVS) advised the town that the painting had been looted.
 A new law voted by France's National Assembly in 2022 paved the way for restitution.

+Église de Pont-Saint-Martin (Church of Pont-Saint-Martin), a 1917 painting by Utrillo, was seized by the Nazis on 29 August 1940.
+It was transferred to Berlin, and then to the Tentschach Castle in Austria, where it was found in 1951.
+It was given to the Musée National d'Art Moderne in 1953, waiting for finding the rightful owner.
+In 2022, it was given to the heirs of Štefan Osuský, who was ambassador of Czechoslovakia in Paris in 1940.